What is Wholesaling in Real Estate?

 The wholesaler then tries to find an end buyer (usually another investor) to buy the property.
 The wholesaler then attempts to sell the contract and collect an assignment fee.
 The assignment fee is how the wholesaler makes their profit in the deal, and then the new end buyer is free to close on the transaction in place of the original buyer, following the term of the or original purchase agreement.

-With the double close method, there are two separate closings involved.
+With a double closing, there are two separate closings involved.
 The real estate wholesaler actually takes title to the property from the original seller (the A-to-B transaction) and then immediately sells it to the end buyer (the B-to-C transaction).
 The two closings typically happen back-to-back, on the same day.

 There are three ways double closings can be financed:

 - Through short-term transactional funding, also known as flash cash